soundanalogous/Breakout/README.md

 The first step is to upload **AdvancedFirmata** to your Arduino (or Arduino-compatible) board and wire up some components:

-1. After downloading or cloning Breakout, navigate to the firmware directory and open AdvancedFirmata.ino in the Arduino IDE (version 1.0 or higher).
+1. After downloading or cloning Breakout, navigate to Breakout/firmware/AdvancedFirmata/ and open AdvancedFirmata.ino in the Arduino IDE (version 1.0 or higher).
 2. Compile *AdvancedFirmata* for your board and upload.
 3. Wire up a button, led and potentiometer to your I/O board as illustrated on page 3 in *Breakout/examples/schematics.pdf* (or download [here](http://breakoutjs.com/examples/schematics.pdf)).

 The next step is to run the Breakout Server application:

 1. Make sure your I/O board is attached and the *AdvancedFirmata* sketch is uploaded.
 2. You'll find **Breakout Server** (Breakout Server.app for OS X, Breakout Server.exe for Windows, BreakoutServer.jar for Linux) in *Breakout/server/*.
 Simply double-click to launch the application.
+Mountain Lion users may need to right click on the Breakout Server application, and choose Open from the contextual menu to launch the app for the first time.
 Note: Linux users may need to run ```sudo apt-get install librxtx-java``` or manually install the librxtxSerial.so driver before launching the BreakoutServer.jar application.
 3. Select the serial port for your board from the drop-down if it is not the current port displayed.
 4. If your firewall is enabled, make sure port 8887 is open (or enter a new port that is open).
 5. Click the Connect button.
 You should see the message "Server running on: [your server name]: 8887/" followed by "Connected to IOBoard on: [serial port name]".